The Bata Shoe Museum Toronto

 Interview with the founder of the Bata Shoe Museum Toronto: Sonja Bata

-We are lucky enough to get an interview with Ms. Sonja Bata.
-Her collection of shoes from all over the world forms the basis of the museum, which was founded in 1995.
-Ms. Bata's adult life was about shoes.
+We are fortunate enough to have the opportunity to interview Ms. Sonja Bata.
+Her collection of shoes from around the world forms the basis of the museum, which was founded in 1995.
+Ms. Bata's adult life revolved around shoes.
 Her husband was a shoemaker, as she modestly introduces him in our conversation.
-However, this "shoemaker" was not one who made shoes for the neighborhood.
-He was Tomas J. Bata and came from a family Czechiawho ran a shoe company with offices around the world before the war.
+This "shoemaker," however, was not someone who made shoes for the neighborhood.
+He was Tomas J. Bata and came from a family from Czechiawho ran a shoe company with offices around the world before the war.
 1945 was nationalized - and thus the heart of the group - its home, and the family went abroad.
 Toronto was one of the goals in which the family members settled.

 The beginnings in Canada

 Mrs. Bata, who grew up in Switzerland, tells us how difficult the beginning of her life in Canada was.
-She also reports that she wanted to give Canada something back from the start.
-And she describes how she had to work in the group right after her marriage.
-She accompanied her husband on his travels through the continents of the world.
-He taught them that shoes can only sell successfully if they meet the expectations of the buyer.
-And she quickly realized that there are differences in relation to shoes between the cultures of the world.
-She began to bring home and collect shoes from her travels.
-This hobby has been running since the 40 years.
-When, after fifty years, her private collection became too big, she opened the Bata Shoe Museum in Toronto.
+She also talks about how she wanted to give something back to Canada from the very beginning.
+She describes how she had to work for the company immediately after her marriage.
+She accompanied her husband on his travels around the world.
+He taught her that shoes can only be sold successfully if they meet buyers' expectations.
+And she quickly noticed that there are differences in the relationship to shoes between cultures around the world.
+She began bringing shoes home from her travels and collecting them.
+She had pursued this hobby since the 1940s.
+When, after 50 years, her private collection had become too large, she opened the Bata Shoe Museum in Toronto.

 The Bata Shoe Museum Toronto

-The museum is now managed by the Bata Shoe Museum Foundation, which also awards research contracts.
-During these field studies, which have so far dealt with the Inuit and Indian cultures of North America and the ethnic groups of Siberia, shoes are collected from these regions, which now occupy exhibition areas in the shoe museum.
+The museum is now managed by the Bata Shoe Museum Foundation, which also commissions research projects.
+During these field studies, which have so far focused on the Inuit and Native American cultures of North America, as well as the ethnic groups of Siberia, shoes from these regions are collected, which now occupy exhibition spaces in the Shoe Museum.
 At the same time, the museum receives gifts.
 We see the shoe worn by astronaut Jim Lovell during the Apollo space program.
-What looks like a torture instrument turns out to be a tool for peeling chestnuts.
+What looks like an instrument of torture turns out to be a tool for peeling chestnuts.
 We learn that even cows wear shoes.
-A leather shoe is strapped to the cattle if an operation on the leg is to heal.
+A leather shoe is strapped to the cattle when a leg operation is needed to heal.

 Shoes as a symbol of cultures